derrickoswald/CIMSpark/README.md

 val elements = spark.read.cim ("hdfs://sandbox:8020/data/NIS_CIM_Export_NS_INITIAL_FILL_Oberiberg.rdf")
 ```

-* Since evaluation is lazy, one needs to trigger the actual file reading by, for example, asking for the count:
+* Since transform evaluation is lazy, one needs to trigger the actual reading of the file by, for example, asking for the count:
 ```scala
 val count = elements.count
 ```

 The data is now available in a large number of cached RDD structures.
-For example, all ACLineSegment objects are available
-in the cached RDD with the name "ACLineSegment".
+For example, all ACLineSegment objects are available in the cached RDD with the name "ACLineSegment".

 You can get a list of RDD using:
 ```scala
 println (sc.getPersistentRDDs.map(_._2.name).toArray.sortWith(_ < _).mkString("\n")
 ```

-You can get a named RDD using:
+You can get a named RDD using the class name:
 ```scala
 val lines = sc.getPersistentRDDs.filter(_._2.name == "ACLineSegment").head._2.asInstanceOf[RDD[ACLineSegment]]
 ```